skytap/course-manager-examples/README.md

 # Course Manager code examples

-This repository contains example code scripts for use with Course Manager by Skytap.
+This repository contains example code examples for use with Course Manager by Skytap.
 If you are not already a Skytap customer and would like to learn more about our product, you can [find more information here](https://www.skytap.com/skytap-virtual-it-labs/)

 ## Scripts